jacey-h/Team-Pilot/Project-2/Sensor/README.md

 `pinMode(2, INPUT)`

 I connected the speed sensor as shown in the picture.

 <img src="https://user-images.githubusercontent.com/81483791/235363202-7657cc80-8dc5-435f-a187-77649221ef19.png"  width="573" height="289"/>

-If you connected sensors correctly, then execute this file [sensor.ino](src/temperature.ino)
+If you connected sensors correctly, then execute this file.
+[sensor.ino](src/temperature.ino)